 Here are the images out of KG Chart.

 I honestly have never used this software, KG Chart.
 I downloaded it just for this experiment because it was fairly highly rated on another site that I saw.
 So I used the free 30 day trial to create these images.
 I changed no settings.
 It looks pretty good from these though.
 I may purchase it just to check it out more.
 It’s a little concerning though that they have not updated it since 2012, according to its file.
 So, should wait and see what happens update wise with this one.

 I’ll load them into STOIK pattern software.
 Here is the mockup’s that come directly from STOIK.

 A brief review of STOIK.
 Honestly, I’m surprised with how bad these come out.
 I like the ease of using this software and use it sometimes.
 It’s probably the most user friendly of all the software that I have.
-It is also one that I got first, so the start of my software addiction.
+It is also one that I got first, so the start of my stitching software addiction.

 A brief review of Pic2Pat.
 This service is fantastic for perfectly clear images, but skin tones it’s terrible at.
 I hate seeing beautiful stitching with terrible charting and you can almost assume that we used this system when you see that.
 It has its place, but it’s definitely hit or miss.
 These images turned out okay though for what they are.
 I would probably not stitch the fade like that, but the close up of the fly is lovely.
 I recommend trying it and if you aren’t completely happy look at other options.
 It is you get what you pay for sometimes…

 I also don’t like this option for the ease of which you can break copyright laws.
-It’s law to get artist permission prior to stitching images and I’m a firm supporter of artists.
-I won’t budge on this even a little.
+It’s the law to get artist permission prior to stitching images and I’m a firm supporter of artists.
+Artists make the world better and supporting them is a huge part of what I try to do.
+Let’s support artists together!

 Here is the results from the online software Thread-bare.